brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 1 bht.md

 # Ephesians 6:1 Commentary Help Text

 ## BHT:
-Children should obey and submit to their parents.
-This means carrying out their parents' commands and subjecting themselves to their authority.
-Obedience to parents is essential to the Christian faith and is an act of honor.
-It extends to all that is lawful and good.
-This obedience is not limited to matters that are sinful or unlawful.
-It is a sincere and heartfelt obedience, expressing gratitude for past favors.
-Obedience to parents is supported by the light of nature and is just and reasonable according to God's commandments.
+Children should wholeheartedly obey their parents in all things that are lawful, just, and good, as it is their duty to submit to those who have authority over them.
+This obedience, rooted in gratitude and heartfelt sincerity, goes beyond mere words or appearance.
+The obligation to obey parents is not only recognized by nature and reason, but it is also justified by God's law, which commands only what is holy and just.
+Ultimately, children should obey their parents as a way of honoring and pleasing the Lord, who has given this command for their own good.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: